cnnrbrn/noroff-css-frameworks-content/assignments/ca-resit.md

 ## Level 1 Process

-Use Bootstrap 4 (or 3 if you'd prefer) components for the elements in the design, and customise the components using a CSS pre-processor.
+Use Bootstrap 4 (or 3 if you'd prefer) components for the elements in the design, and customise the components using one of the CSS pre-processors.

 - The header and footer background colours and the carousel should span the full-width of the screen.
 The content should be in a container with a max-width.
 - There are three images attached for the carousel on the home page.
 It should fade between images, not slide.